-The reevaluation of the seismic hazard has been finalized in 2015.
-The final report by the Licensee is currently under review by the internal Nuclear Safety Department of the Licensee and should be ready for review by the Belgian Safety Authorities by early 2016.
-Nevertheless the preliminary results of this new study are already under assessment by the regulatory body.
-These preliminary results seem to confirm the rough results obtained in 2011 both for Doel and Tihange.
-According to the licensee, the two sites are adequately protected against seismic hazards.
+The reevaluation of the seismic hazard has been finalized in 2015 by the ORB and delivered for approval to the Belgian Safety Authorities in 2016.
+This detailed study is now currently under assessment.
+According to the licensee, the refined study confirm the rough results obtained in 2011 both for Doel and Tihange.
+The licensee concludes that the two sites are adequately protected against seismic hazards and that additional measures are not necessary.

 The safety margin assessment for the Doel and Tihange units was performed on the basis of a review level earthquake ("RLE") as high as 1.7 time the peak ground acceleration (PGA) of the current design basis earthquake.
 It showed that the Systems, Structures and Components ("SSC") required for achieving and maintaining a safe shutdown state are robust enough, except for a few mechanical and electrical elements that have a low or moderate probability to resist a RLE.
-More information on the definition of the probability levels can be found in the Belgian Stress Tests-National Report for the Nuclear power Plants on the FANC website.
+More information on the definition of the probability levels can be found in the Belgian Stress Tests - National Report for the Nuclear power Plants on the FANC website.
 Further justifications or improvements of these SSC through easy-to-implement modifications were realized in 2011 and 2012.